Who Is Bill Murray?

 Murray's next move caught loyal fans off guard.
 He starred in and co-wrote an adaptation of the Somerset Maugham novel The Razor's Edge in 1984, which had been a lifelong dream.
 The hairpin turn from farce to literary drama proved too sharp, and the film was a failure.
 Murray spent the next several years away from Hollywood, only making a cameo appearance in the 1986 musical comedy Little Shop of Horrors.

 Murray finally made his comeback in 1988 with Scrooged, a darkly comedic version of Charles Dickens's A Christmas Carol.
 While it performed moderately well, it was not the smash many predicted—nor was 1989's Ghostbusters II.
 But Scrooged went on to become a holiday classic, and it runs seemingly around the clock at Christmastime.
-In 1991, Murray starred in What About Bob?, which was an unqualified hit, followed by the equally acclaimed Groundhog Day in 1993 and Ed Wood in 1994.
+In 1991, Murray starred in What About Bob?, which was an unqualified hit, and followed with the equally acclaimed Groundhog Day in 1993 and Ed Wood in 1994.

 Murray was married to Margaret "Mickey" Kelley from 1981 to 1994.
 They have two sons, Homer and Luke.
 In 1997, he married Jennifer Butler, with whom he has four sons: Jackson, Cal, Cooper and Lincoln.
 They divorced in 2008.

 Outside of acting, Murray has been involved in the restaurant business with his siblings.
 The Murray Bros.
 Caddyshack Restaurant opened in St. Augustine, Florida, in 2001, and in 2018 the crew introduced a second location at the Crowne Plaza Hotel in Rosemont, Illinois.
-The sports-themed bar and grill features an array of menu options, including its signature crispy potato golf balls.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!